MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02b-Manage_Governance_via_Azure_Policy.md

    ![image](./media/l2-image27.png)

 ### Task 2: Enforce tagging via an Azure policy

-In this task, you will assign the built-in *Require a tag and its value on resources* policy to the resource group and evaluate the outcome.
+In this task, you will explore how to enforce governance policies by assigning the built-in Require a tag and its value on resources policy to a specific Azure resource group.
+This policy ensures that all resources created within the resource group are tagged with a predefined key-value pair, promoting consistency and compliance with organizational standards.

 1. On Azure Portal page, in **Search resources, services and docs (G+/)** box at the top of the portal, enter **Policy**, and then select **Policy** under services.